wzman/werkkzeug4CE/README.md

 - Visual Studio 2010, at least Visual Studio 2008 (Express versions will do, also VS2005 should work but hasn't been tested for a long time)
 - DirectX SDK
 - YASM
+- PhysX SDK v3.2.3

+## PhysX configuration

+Add PhysX librarie path to your system environment variable to be able to run Werkkzeug4 from Visual Studio.

+Werkkzeug4 project is preconfigured to find the PhysX SDK on C:\library\PhysX-3.2.3_PC_SDK_Core\ folder.
+If you want to change that, edit wz4\wz4frlib\wz4_physx.hpp and change PhysX path preprocessor variables (include and pragma comment)

 ## Compiling (the very easy way)